xiaoyeziji/ide/intl.en-US/User Guide/Data management/Apply for data permissions.md

 # Apply for data permissions {#concept_w5f_1rt_q2b .concept}

-Alibaba Cloud DTplus DataWorks provides the following three data types:
+Alibaba Cloud DTplus DataWorks provides the following three data types.

 -   Table: Namely the data tables.
 -   Function: Namely the UDF, functions that can be used in SQL.